-Annapurna Circuit trails are abundant with guesthouses run by locals and so, we will sleep and eat in these guesthouses which is more comfortable than camping.
+Annapurna Circuit trails are abundant with guesthouses run by locals and so, we will sleep and eat in these guesthouses which are more comfortable than camping.
 They are also known as tea houses.
 Forget the luxury of modern hotels of the cities; the mountain lodges are very basic, provided with dorm style rooms with futon or foam mattress and quilt or blankets.
 We will also provide you with a down sleeping bag for the use during trekking.
 We will provide one room for each two trekkers.

 Please, be prepared for all kinds of toilet facilities.
-Sometimes, we have a luck with a private western style flush toilet and other times, we have to use the common toilet which is usually located in a separate building near the guest house.
+Sometimes, we have luck with a private western style flush toilet and other times, we have to use the common toilet which is usually located in a separate building near the guest house.
 Although, most of the lodges do have running water, they may not be always hot but somewhat Luke warm and that is also if we had plenty of sun that day.
 Some lodges have water pipes running through the fire in the dining room or kitchen.
-Hot shower, if does exist in the lodge, will be a luxury and it may not included in the room rent.
+Hot shower, if does exist in the lodge, will be a luxury and it may not include in the room rent.
 Some places provide with hot water in the bucket and charges fee about $3-4 per bucket.

 Normally, there is no electricity in the rooms.
-The dining room which is also a common lounge or social room usually has solar lighting and some of them have electricity and outlets for charging appliances but they charge some nominal fee for recharging your camera battery or phones !
-We suggest, bring spare batteries or power banks .
+The dining room which is also a common lounge or social room usually has solar lighting and some of them have electricity and outlets for charging appliances but they charge some nominal fee for recharging your camera battery or phones!
+We suggest, bring spare batteries or power banks.

 The lodges in the mountain are normally not pre-reserved as there may be chances of not making to the booked lodges at all due to weather and trail conditions or due to slow pace of the trekkers.
 But our guide will try to get the best of the available accommodation in each village we stop for overnight.